arngrey/02_ObjectOrientedProgrammingExample/README.md

 ## Classes scheme
 ![Alt text](/UML.png)

-This code sample just shows my understanding of structured programming paradigm.
+This code sample just shows my understanding of object oriented programming paradigm.
 Do not consider that code as a best practice example.

 ## Assumptions